Applying to Business School - US or UK?

 The undergraduate international student tuition fees in the US can range from anywhere between USD 20,000 to USD 60,000 per year for four years.
 Room and living expenses can range from USD 8,000 to USD 15,000 depending on which part of the country you live in.

-International student tuition fees in the UK are usually cheaper than in the United States.
-Students can expect to pay between GBP8,000 and GBP 16,000 per year in the United Kingdom for three years for the undergraduate education.
+International student tuition fees in the UK are usually cheaper than in the US.
+Students can expect to pay between GBP8,000 and GBP 16,000 per year in the UK for three years for the undergraduate education.
 Room and living expenses can range from GBP 12,000 to GBP 15,000.

 Obtaining a Student Visa

 In the UK, full-time international students need a Tier 4 General student visa that costs GBP310.
 If you are applying for a diploma course the maximum duration of the visa will be three years, and for a degree course it is four years.
-Applicants are sometimes called for personal interviews.
+Interviews are generally conducted over the phone or Skype.
 With a Tier 4 General visa, students are allowed to work part-time on campus for up to 20 hours a week and full-time during vacations.

 Work Permit After Graduation

-The United States offers students temporary employment visas post-graduation, called a Optional Practical Training (OPT) visa.
+The US offers students temporary employment visas post-graduation, called an Optional Practical Training (OPT) visa.
 With OPT, students can work in their field of study for up to 12 months.
+However, students in the STEM fields (Sciences, Technology, Engineering and Mathematics) may be authorized to work in the US for up to three years after graduation.

 Plenty of Opportunity

-There are many differences between attending business school in the United States and the United Kingdom; however, both places will provide you with a wonderful learning experience and plenty of academic opportunities.
+There are many differences between attending business school in the US and the UK; however, both places will provide you with a wonderful learning experience and plenty of academic opportunities.

 If you are interested in applying to a business school in the UK then read more about INTO City University – London, with its award-winning Cass Business School.
-Or if the United States suits you better, learn more about INTO Illinois State University; Illinois is ranked 4th in the US for having the most Fortune 500 company corporate headquarters.
+Or if the US suits you better, learn more about INTO Illinois State University; Illinois is ranked 4th in the US for having the most Fortune 500 company corporate headquarters.
+Additionally, INTO Marshall University was named among The Princeton Review’s 2019 Best Business Schools.